Phone (DSN) 314-368-9729

 Brussels, Belgium has no government guest housing or transient facilities.
 In order to facilitate your move, the housing office has established agreements with three hotels/apart-hotels in the vicinity of the USAG Benelux - Brussels and NATO.
 The apart-hotel has kitchen facilities.
 Most accommodations are conveniently located throughout the area.
 Please note that not all accommodations accept pets; check with HSO or with the hotel if you make your own reservations.
 If you want to benefit from the contracted accommodations, please contact Housing Services Office (HSO).
 HSO will not assume responsibility for the payment of invoices resulting from reservations made by persons other than HSO staff.
 Reservation made by you or your sponsor require out of pocket payment.
 However, you may request reimbursement up to the applicable per diem rate.
 The government only reimburses lodging costs.
 However, you are also entitled to per diem for meals which is a lump sum.
 All other expenses such as telephone calls, use of mini-bar etc., are at personal expense.
 The Government and/or the housing office are not responsible for damages caused by the Service Member, his her dependents, guests or pets.

 All permanent Military personnel on official PCS orders are eligible to stay at one of the contracted facilities.
-The maximum stay is limited to 60 days for arrival and 10 days for departure.
+Per Joint Forces Travel Regulations the maximum stay is limited to 60 days for arrival and 10 days for departure.
+However for arrival local policy requires justification for any stay over 30 days.
 Please note that these are not automatic entitlements and that non-respect of the requirements outlined in the Joint Forces Travel Regulation (JFTR), may result in termination of TLA.

 Civilian personnel receive their allowance for temporary quarters directly from the Civilian Personnel Advisory Center (CPAC).
 Therefore, they have to arrange for their own temporary lodging accommodations and cannot make use of the BPA agreements.
 However, sometimes your housing office can assist you with finding a hotel.